Advaith3600/PowerToys-Run-Currency-Converter/README.md

 1. Short Text: The output will only contain the target currency.
 2. Full Text: The output will contain both the source and target currencies.

-You can adjust the precision value in the settings.
-This will determine the number of decimal points to be displayed.
 The plugin outputs values using dynamic precision.
-This means that if a value is less than 1, the number of non-zero decimals displayed will be exactly as specified in the settings.
+This means that if a value is less than 1, the number of non-zero decimals displayed will be exactly as the system configuration.

 ![Screenshot](screenshots/screenshot5.png)